Engineering Methodology 1 and 2

-This Foundation Year entry route will prepare your skillset, so you're ready to study our full BEng (Hons) Aeronautical Engineering degree.
-This entry route aims to develop your engineering knowledge, enhance your application of mathematics, and help you to build the skills for successful undergraduate study.
-On successful completion of the Foundation Year, you'll progress on to the full degree course.
+This Foundation Year entry route is designed to prepare you to study our full BEng Aeronautical Engineering degree.
+This route aims to build your engineering knowledge, enhance your application of mathematics, and help you to develop skills for successful undergraduate study.
+On successful completion of the entry grade and requirements, you'll have the opportunity to commence the full undergraduate degree.

 - Develop competence in essential areas of engineering and mathematics

-- Build the technical skills and confidence ready to progress to the aeronautical engineering undergraduate degree
+- Build the technical skills and confidence ready to progress to the full aeronautical engineering undergraduate degree

 - Gain essential analytical and problem solving skills so you can study engineering

 - Develop practical and I.T skills, as you strengthen communication and study skills

 You have a real passion for aviation and want to help advance the future of flight

 You want to study aeronautical engineering but don't meet the entry requirements for direct entry to an Honours degree

 You're are seeking a change of direction into engineering, or are a mature student with work experience

 All about the course